brokenpylons/MyoLinux/README.md

 ### Compiling from source

-First thing you will need is the source code, you can download it by clicking [here](https://github.com/brokenpylons/MyoLinux/archive/master.zip) or by cloning the repository.
+First thing you will need is the source code, you can download it by clicking [here](https://github.com/brokenpylons/MyoLinux/archive/master.zip) or by cloning the repository:

 ```
 git clone https://github.com/brokenpylons/MyoLinux.git